-- ★12 in approved Science options or Specialization Pool courses (see Notes 2 and 3 - ★3 in Arts option (see Note 2 above)
+- ★12 in approved Science options or Specialization Pool courses (see Notes 1 and 2 above) - ★3 in Arts option (see Note 1 above)

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Physics (see §183.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Physics (see §193.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.